ZhiFenBL/Wattpad_Backup_Utility/README.md

 I wrote this because I have an ~~ir~~rational fear of my favorite fics being deleted forever.

+A lot of stuff in this is from https://github.com/TheOnlyWayUp/WattpadDownloader

 ### Usage:

 Using a virtual environment is recommended **(optional)**: